dialtr/akai-fs/TASKS.md

   be to have a bootstrap script that would fetch an iso from some site that hosts it so that it could remain outside the repo.
 (It's a 500mb file!)

+* Pipe the output from run.sh to a file and then grep to see if it reported format errors when reading the iso.
+That is the only way to tell if the utility is working properly.

 ## Done

 * Write new README.md